ebuyakin/maichat/docs/dev-notes.md

-## current problem notes and comments.
+## current tasks, notes and comments.

 ### pre-release:
 Shift-U or something - for top position of the current message (in addition to u - for the previsou message) [x]